 Ellie is a yoga teacher, writer and entrepreneur whose love of mindful breath work and moving meditation began when she was in the throes of grief.
 Struggling to come to terms with 2 major losses, she embarked on a life-changing series of courses with Battersea Yoga founder, Angus Ford-Robertson.

 Ellie's love for these practices encouraged her to leave her business as a restaurateur and food writer, and to train in the Sivananda lineage.
 She followed her love of somatics and psychology to include trainings in trauma-specific yoga; the medicinal benefits of Ayurvedic food, and yoga for social change.
-While studying for her MA in Yoga Studies, she trained in the U.S. with Prison Yoga Project and Veterans Yoga Project and worked with war veterans suffering PTSD at the Semel Institute of Neuroscience and Human Behaviour.
+While studying in the U.S., she trained with the Prison Yoga Project and Veterans Yoga Project and worked with war veterans suffering PTSD at the Semel Institute of Neuroscience and Human Behaviour at UCLA.

-She received her MA in Yoga Studies from Loyola Marymount University, Los Angeles where her research synthesised multidisciplinary perspectives on trauma, death and grief; the body's intelligence, somatics and mental health; neuroscience, ecology, mysticism and spiritual growth.
-She is currently writing a memoir on yoga for grief while working to build a social enterprise that brings yoga practices to those in trauma.
+She received her MA in Yoga Studies from Loyola Marymount University, Los Angeles where her research synthesised multidisciplinary perspectives on trauma, death and grief; the mind-body connection, somatics and mental health; neuroscience, ecology, mysticism and social change.

 Ellie also teaches one-to-one yoga.
 Find out more here.